cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 5. [Management Service Load Balancer] ({{< relref "install_maintain/installation/installing-cluster.md#management-service-load-balancer" >}})

 ### Preperation
-1. Ensure you have nine VMs with cfy_manager available on each.
+1. Ensure you have nine VMs with cfy_manager available on each(means, curl manager rpm and perform `sudo yum install <Cloudify RPM>`).
-1. All VMs should be on the same network and there should be no firewall/security group blocking any of our services.
+1. All VMs should be on the same network and if there is firewall/security group, make sure used ports are open and not blocking any of our services.
+See [prerequisites page]({{< relref "install_maintain/installation/prerequisites.md" >}}) in order to see which ports used by PostgresSQL,RabbitMQ and manager.
-1. For each instance, please copy cloudify license to home directory.
+1. For each instance, please copy cloudify license to host.
-1. Copy the /home/centos/.cloudify-test-ca directory from the VM where you generated the certs to the same location on both the other VMs.
+1. Copy the /home/centos/.cloudify-test-ca directory from the VM where you generated the certs to the same location on the other VMs.
+{{% note %}}
+The fact that all of the certificates in our example resides in .cloudify-test-ca directory is because of the reason we generated test certificates with `cfy_manager generate-test-cert` command.
+Generally, each instance needs only its certificates and not all instances certificates, and certificates location can be different(just need to specify them in the node config.yaml).
+{{% /note %}}

 (On this examples home directory is /home/centos)

 ### PostgreSQL Database Cluster